espressif/idf-component-manager/docs/en/reference/config_file.rst

    -  -  default_namespace
       -  string
       -  espressif
-      -  The default namespace to use when uploading and downloading the components.
+      -  The default namespace to use when uploading the components.
       -  ❌

 By default, the configuration file should behave as follows: